PolarTaffy/PolarTaffy/README.md

-# Hey, I'm Evan! 👋
+# Hi, I'm Evan! 👋🏾

 ## About Me
 I'm passionate about learning new technologies and building cool things.
 More specifically, I love creating things with the intention of focusing on how the user interacts with them.
-User-centered design, HCI and motion tracking/capture are really cool to me.
-I'm always also open to experimenting with various other fields of tech.
+User-centered design, HCI and motion tracking/capture are some of my areas of interest.
+I enjoy working and experimenting with new sectors in tech, too!

 ## Skills
 ### Programming Languages:
-Java, Python, TypeScript (Next.js), C++/C# (Beginner)
+Java, Python, JavaScript, TypeScript, C, C++

 ### Technologies & Frameworks:
 Next.js, Node.js, React.js, TensorFlow (Machine Learning), OpenCV (Motion Capture)

-### Interests
-Machine Learning (ML), Motion Tracking, Software Development & Open Source Projects

 ## Contact
 Email: thomasevan1248@gmail.com